aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 # Handle tasks

-By now, we went over on how to fetch data (account’s todo list) from chain and how to submit a transaction (new todo list) to chain using Wallet.
+We have covered how to [fetch data](./4-fetch-data-from-chain.md) (an account’s todo list) from chain and how to [submit a transaction](./5-submit-data-to-chain.md) (new todo list) to chain using Wallet.

-Let’s continue building our app and implement fetch tasks and add a task functions.
+Let’s continue building our app by implementing fetch tasks and adding a task function.

-### Fetch Tasks
+## Fetch tasks

-1. Create a local state `tasks` that would hold our tasks.
-It would be a state of a Task type (that has the same properties we set on our smart contract)
+1. Create a local state `tasks` that will hold our tasks.
+It will be a state of a Task type (that has the same properties we set on our smart contract):

 ```ts
 type Task = {